lastbroadcast/Zotero_RemoveParents/README.md

 Run this script after transfering the collections from Papers3 to Zotero using the scripts FromPapers and ToZotero.

+Instructions:

-Note: Back-up Zotero library before running this!!
+-Back-up Zotero library before running this!!
 (See readme of ToZotero for instructions).

+-Make sure the path to the Zotero database ('zotero.sqlite') is correct (line 40 of script).

+-Make sure Zotero is closed.

+-Run script.